thawatchai/usableclass-manual/README.rst

 * Thai TEPC Fonts
 * Kod

-Add this line to your .bashrc
+Add this line to your .bashrc.

 ::

   PATH=$PATH:~/bin:/usr/texbin

-Run these commands to install Python 2.7
+Run these commands to install Python 2.7.

 ::